 We also receive pets from people who cannot keep them as they have had to move into smaller accommodation or are leaving Bahrain and cannot afford to take them with them.

-The Shelter is open 24 hours a day, seven days a week for admission of animals.
+The Shelter is open 24 hours a day, 7 days a week, 365 days a year for admission of animals.

 If you arrive out of office hours to drop off an animal, please call the mobile number posted on the gate which will be manned by a member of staff who will come out and assist you.